VMBlakelock/bouquetblooms/README.md

  - log into the site easily.
  - log out successfully.
  - have buttons to click to login, log out and submit data.
- - review the services before purchasing.
  - be able to add services to my basket.
+ - review the services in my basket before purchasing.
+ - safe and secure area where I can add confidential data and payment details.
- - recieve and email when ive purchased something.
+ - recieve and email when i've purchased something.
  - be able to cancel a subsription if I change my mind.
  - be notified of all my interactive actions.